 Just when I thought this couldn’t get any worse, they then had Nakamura follow up talking about his country’s Memorial Day by telling Jinder that “in America, this Sunday is SummerSlam Day.”
 Not only was this dumb, forced, and could possibly ruffle some feathers with Japanese fans, but didn’t Jinder just tell us that WWE was a “global phenomenon?”
 If so, shouldn’t it be SummerSlam Day everywhere and not just in America?

 Also Nakamura said he would win the title.
 Then the segment ended.
-They wasted almost an eight of the show’s run-time (including commercials) with this one horrific segment.
+They wasted almost an eighth of the show’s run-time (including commercials) with this one horrific segment.

 BECKY LYNCH vs. NATALYA- 2.5/10